Travel from Beijing to St Petersburg via Mongolia on the Trans-Siberian Railway

 Please note that on occasion Lenin's Mausoleum and Red Square may be closed to the public during regular opening hours without prior warning.

-1. A Single Supplement is available on this trip, excluding nights on overnight trains, ger camps and home stays.
+1. A Single Supplement is bookable on this trip, with the exception of nights on overnight trains, ger camps and guest houses, subject to availability.

-2. In order for our local operator to book train tickets we require the following information at time of booking or no later than 60 days prior to departure.
+2. In order for our local operator to book train tickets we require the scan of your passport information page to be provided to your booking agent no later than 45 days before departure.

 • Full Passport Details (number, expiry, issued)